Singular Derived Categories of Q-factorial terminalizations and Maximal Modification Algebras

 In the rest of this subsection we suppose that we have a projective birational morphism $f\colon Y\to \Spec R$ and that $Y$ is derived equivalent to some ring $\Lambda$, and we investigate when $\Lambda$ has the form $\End_R(M)$ for some $M\in\refl R$.
 We need the following well-known lemma.

-\begin{lemma} Let $Y\to\Spec R$ be a projective birational morphism between $d$-dimensional varieties.
+\begin{lemma} Let $Y\to\Spec R$ be a projective birational morphism between $d$-dimensional normal integral schemes.
 Let $\p\in\Spec R$ and consider the following pullback diagram:

-\t{(1)} If $\p$ is a height one prime, then $g$ is an isomorphism.\\ \t{(2)} If $\c{V}$ is a pretilting complex of $Y$ with $\Lambda:=\End_{\D(Y)}(\c{V})$, then $i^*\c{V}$ is a pretilting complex of $Y^\prime$ with $\Lambda_\p\cong\End_{Y^\prime}(i^*\c{V})$. \end{lemma} \begin{proof} (1) Since $Y$ and $\Spec R$ are integral schemes and $f$ is a projective birational morphism, it is well-known that $f$ is the blowup of some ideal $I$ of $R$ \cite[8.1.24]{Liu}.
+\t{(1)} If $\p$ is a height one prime, then $g$ is an isomorphism.\\ \t{(2)} If $\c{V}$ is a pretilting complex of $Y$ with $\Lambda:=\End_{\D(Y)}(\c{V})$, then $\Lambda$ is a module-finite $R$-algebra and $i^*\c{V}$ is a pretilting complex of $Y^\prime$ with $\Lambda_\p\cong\End_{Y^\prime}(i^*\c{V})$. \end{lemma} \begin{proof} (1) Since $Y$ and $\Spec R$ are integral schemes and $f$ is a projective birational morphism, it is well-known that $f$ is the blowup of some ideal $I$ of $R$ \cite[8.1.24]{Liu}.
 But blowups are preserved under flat base change, and in fact $g$ is the blowup at the ideal $I_\p$ \cite[8.1.14]{Liu}.
 Now since $R$ is normal $R_\p$ is a discrete valuation ring, so every ideal is principal.
-Thus $g$ is the blowup of a Cartier divisor, and so is an isomorphism by the universal property of blowing up.\\ (2) Since $\c{V}$ is a pretilting complex, we have
+Thus $g$ is the blowup of a Cartier divisor, and so is an isomorphism by the universal property of blowing up.\\ (2) Since $\coh Y$ is an $R$-linear category, so is its derived category, and hence $\Lambda$ has the structure of an $R$-algebra.
+Since $\c{V}$ is a pretilting complex, we have